AnuragAnalog/namaskaram-react/README.md

     * Make an API Call
     * Re-render the application

-In the react we use the second approach, because it provides a better UX compared to the first one.
+In the react we use the second approach because it provides a better UX compared to the first one.

 At the start, we used CORS plugin, to fetch the Swiggy API data, to bypass this issue, we can use a CORS proxy website, like (corsproxy.io, crossorigin.me and many more)